kt-eller/help-pages/pages/viewing-470-data.md

 <br>

 ## Finding the Form 470 Page
-The first step is to locate the 470 Form that you're looking for.
-You can do this by using BroadbandHub's Form 470 Data search page.
-This page has many filters allowing for quick location of the desired forms.
+Locate the 470 Form that you're looking for by using BroadbandHub's Form 470 Data search page.
+Multiple available search filters can help narrow down your search.
 BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
 <br>
 **Search Instructions**
 1. Click on *"Form 470 Data"* from the side navigator